 Perhaps we can still treat elections of politicians and public officials as simply ways of “evaluating” their competence to carry out presupposed civic principles of the commonwealth rather than as ways of selecting those principles itself.
 In short, electing politicians are just a sort of way of firing or hiring “heads” of the civil service.
-However, this isn’t the same of saying that those elected officials are “representatives” of the people.
+However, this isn’t the same of saying that those elected officials are “trustees” of the people.

 Conclusion: The Golden Mean between a Democracy and Republic and Senselessness of Republican Ideals

 From my foregoing arguments it should be clear that I believe the UK to hold the golden mean between democratic and republican system of governments.
 Direct democracy for deciding existential issues concerning the destiny of the people, while republican systems of elected politicians simply as a way of hiring and firing people for being able to implement and realise civic principles decided anterior to the political process.